Commodores discography

-This is a discography of American soul band The Commodores.
-The Commodores released 15 studio albums and 39 singles spanning three decades from 1974 to 1993.
+The discography of American soul band the Commodores includes 15 studio albums and 39 singles spanning three decades, from 1974 to 1993.

 The band reached the top of the Billboard charts twice with their international smash hit singles "Three Times a Lady" and "Still".
 They also topped the US R&B singles chart on seven occasions.
 The Commodores also reached the top 10 no fewer than five times in the US with hit albums Commodores, Commodores Live!, Natural High, Midnight Magic and Heroes.